Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide.md

 This document covers:

-* Architecture patterns for EV charging marketplace implementation using Beckn Protocol
+* Architecture patterns for a P2P marketplace implementation
-* Discovery and charging mechanisms for charging EVs across multiple CPOs
+* Discovery, reconciliation, and fulfillment mechanisms for trading energy across multiple consumers and prosumers
-* Some recommendations for BAPs, BPPs and NFOs on how to map protocol API calls to internal systems (or vice-versa).
+* Some recommendations for prosumer platforms to communicate with DERs behind the meter (or vice-versa)
-* Real-time availability and pricing integration with OCPI-based systems
+* Real-time availability and pricing integration with DER management systems
-* Session management and billing coordination between Beckn and OCPI protocols

 This document does NOT cover:

-* Detailed OCPI protocol specifications (refer to OCPI 2.2.1 documentation)
+* Details on inverter communication protocols like Modbus, Sunspec Modbus, CAN, etc.
-* Physical charging infrastructure requirements and standards
+* Physical DER infrastructure requirements and standards
 * Regulatory compliance beyond technical implementation (varies by jurisdiction)
 * Smart grid integration and load management systems

 # 4. Intended Audience

-* Consumer Application Developers (BAPs): Building EV driver-facing charging applications with unified cross-network access
-* e-Mobility Service Providers (eMSPs/BPPs): Implementing charging service aggregation platforms across multiple CPO networks
-* Charge Point Operators (CPOs): Understanding integration requirements for Beckn-enabled marketplace participation
+* Energy Trading Platforms: Platforms that want to participate in P2P trading on behalf of prosumers and consumers
-* Technology Integrators: Building bridges between existing OCPI infrastructure and new Beckn-based marketplaces
+* Technology Integrators: Technology providers building adaptors between existing DERs and applications
-* System Architects: Designing scalable, interoperable EV charging ecosystems
+* System Architects: Designing scalable, interoperable P2P trading ecosystems
-* Business Stakeholders: Understanding technical capabilities and implementation requirements for EV charging marketplace strategies
+* Business Stakeholders: Understanding technical capabilities and implementation requirements for P2P marketplace strategies
-* Standards Organizations: Evaluating interoperability approaches for future EV charging standards development
+* Standards Organizations: Evaluating interoperability approaches for future P2P standards development

 # 5. Conventions and Terminology